-Every Friday night, local vendors set up their BBQs on the street and serve up some delicious pork and chicken.
+Every weekend, local vendors set up their BBQs on the street and serve up some delicious pork and chicken.
 Check out the BBQ at D’Cliff, St. Paul’s, Jerk chicken in Grand Anse Valley, and Rosanne’s BBQ near Red Gate (St. David) it’s the best BBQ on the island!

 7. Dodgy Dock (True Blue, St. George)

 This awesome marina-side restaurant and bar is a nice place to meet up with friends for an afternoon beer or dinner.
 The views of the water and sailboats are lovely.
 Plus, you can also stay here at the True Blue Bay Resort.
 Click here to see the latest prices, and photos, on Booking.com.

 8. Hashing: One of The Most Unique Things To Do in Grenada (Island Wide)